drovani/drovani.github.io/_posts/2017/2017-02-10-Materialize-A-Patron.md

 My initial goal was to create some sort of reflection assembly scanning that would find all methods that match the signature needed for an event and allow them to self-register.
 I might be able to create a custom attribute for that - perhaps a `HandlesEventAttribute`.

-Anyway, each of the event, in creation order, get their appropriate method within the `Patron` object invoked, which updates the properties as appropriate.
+Anyway, each of the events, in creation order, get their appropriate method within the `Patron` object invoked, which updates the properties as appropriate.
 Unit testing is fairly straightforward.

 {% highlight c# linenos=table %}